What Is a mortgage?

 4

-Submit Full Mortgage Application
+Submit Full mortgage Application

-Provide full documentation to your lender β€” payslips, bank statements, ID, proof of deposit.
+Provide full documentation to your lender - payslips, bank statements, ID, proof of deposit.
 The lender assesses your affordability and creditworthiness.
-This is the formal application after offer acceptance.

 Timing: 2-6 weeks to receive mortgage offer